hashicorp/terraform/website/docs/cli/cloud/settings.html.md

     * `name` - (Optional) The name of a single Terraform Cloud workspace.
 You will only be able to use the workspace specified in the configuration with this working directory, and cannot use `terraform workspace select` or `terraform workspace new`.
-      This option conflicts with "tags".
+      This option conflicts with `tags`.

 * `hostname` - (Optional) The hostname of a Terraform Enterprise installation, if using Terraform Enterprise.
 Defaults to Terraform Cloud (app.terraform.io).